-An architecture framework is a tool that can be used for developing a broad range of different architectures.
-It should describe a method for designing an information system in terms of a set of building blocks, and for showing how the building blocks fit together.
+An architecture framework is a foundational structure, or set of structures, that can be used for developing a broad range of different architectures.
+It should describe a method for designing a target state of the enterprise in terms of a set of building blocks, and for showing how the building blocks fit together.
 It should contain a set of tools and provide a common vocabulary.
 It should also include a list of recommended standards and compliant products that can be used to implement the building blocks.